axonops/ansible-cassandra-lab/README.md

 # You may need additional placement groups for dc3 or more racks

 # 3. Apply infrastructure changes
-terraform apply
+make apply

-# 4. Verify new nodes in inventory
+# 4. Save updated inventory
-cat ../ansible/inventories/lab/hosts.ini
+make inventory-save

 # 5. Deploy Cassandra to all nodes (including new ones)
 cd ../ansible